MGTBench: Benchmarking Machine-Generated Text Detection: Evaluation

-\mypara{Detection Efficiency} We then quantify the time cost of each detection method under different model architectures.
-As shown in \autoref{table:time_cost}, we can observe that most of the detection methods have a similar time cost except the DetectGPT, which cost about 100$\times$ time than the others.
-This is because DetectGPT requires multiple rounds of perturbation to the text to get a good estimation of the log probabilities' change.
-In general, we consider ChatGPT Detector a better detection method as it achieves the best detection performance and costs the least time.
+\mypara{Detection Efficiency} We then quantify the time cost of each detection method on different datasets.
+Here we consider ChatGPT-turbo as the LLM for a case study since other LLMs show similar time costs.
+As shown in \autoref{table:time_cost}, we can observe that most of the detection methods have similar time costs except NPR, DetectGPT, and GPTZero, which cost significantly higher time than the others.
+This is because NPR and DetectGPT require multiple rounds of perturbation to the text to get a good estimation of the metric's change.
+Also, GPTZero needs to query the public API, where the internet latency has to be taken into account.

+In general, we consider LM Detector and Log-Rank as better detection methods as they achieve the best detection performance.
+Moreover, their associated time cost is relatively low, making them comparable to other metric-based detection methods.
+Note that later we omit NPR, DetectGPT, and GPTZero as they usually have less satisfying performance and take much longer time/monetary costs than the others.